oddle-developer/oddle-rn-challenge/README.md

 ## Instructions

-1. Allocate maximum 4 days for this project, starting on the day you get the challenge instructions
+1. Allocate maximum 24 hours for this project

 2. Upload the list of products to GraphCMS following the steps explained in the [Preparation](#preparation) section